nahla-nee/cutils/docs/file.md

 Number of bytes read into `string`.

->`size_t cutilsFileReadByteStream(cutilsFile *file, cutilsByteStream *stream)`

-Reads from the current position indicator of the file till the end of the file into `stream`.

-return value:

-Number of bytes read into `stream`.

->`size_t cutilsFileReadByteStreamSize(cutilsFile *file, cutilsByteStream *stream, size_t size)`

-Reads `size` bytes from the current position indicator of the file into `stream`.

-return value:

-Number of bytes read into `stream`.

 >`size_t cutilsFileRead(cutilsFile *file, void *data)`

 Reads from the current position indicator of the file till the end of the file